ziyad007/slider/README.md

 # slider
-this is a javascript code to create a slider
+this is a javascript code to create a slider using animate.css